devlikeapro/waha-docs/content/en/docs/how-to/sessions/index.md

 - `WHATSAPP_RESTART_ALL_SESSIONS=True`: Set this variable to `True` to start all **STOPPED** sessions after container restarts.
 By default, this variable is set to `False`.
     - Please note that this will start all **STOPPED** sessions, not just the sessions that were working before the restart.
-You can maintain the session list by using `POST /api/session/stop` with the `logout: True` parameter or by calling `POST /api/session/logout` to remove
-      **STOPPED** sessions.
-You can see all sessions, including **STOPPED** sessions, in the `GET /api/sessions/all=True`
+You can maintain the session list by using `DELETE /api/sessions/{name}/`.
+You can see all sessions, including **STOPPED** sessions, in the `GET /api/sessions/all=True` response.
-      response.
 - `WHATSAPP_START_SESSION=session1,session2`: This variable can be used to start sessions with the specified names right after launching the API.
 Separate session names with a comma.